evryhungry/evryhungry/README.md

 **🌟 AWARDS 🌟**

-2024.10 : Excellence Award at 2024 SW Startup Competition – issued by HGU
+2024.10 : Grand Award at 2024 SW Startup Competition – issued by HGU

 2024.11 : Merit Award 1 at Smart Application Contest – issued by HGU

 2024.11 : Merit Award 2 at Smart Application Contest – issued by HGU

-2025.01 : Silver Award at 2025 COSS JBNU Olympiad – issued by COSS
+2025.01 : Excellence Award at 2025 COSS JBNU Olympiad – issued by COSS

 </div>